Lithuania in the Eurovision Song Contest 2014: Format

 The results of each of the 12 shows were determined by the 50/50 combination of votes from a jury panel and public televoting.
-During the first 11 shows, the jury votes consisted of a Lithuanian jury panel consisting of four members and an international jury panel consisting of three members.
-The members of the international panel each assigned points from 1-8, 10 and 12 and assigned based on the number of competing songs in the respective show, while the Lithuanian panel was required to come to a consensus in order to assign one score from 1 to 10 to each artist between the second and fifth shows and one set of points from 1-8, 10 and 12 between the sixth and 11th shows.
-In the final, a two-member Lithuanian panel and the three-member international panel voted.
-The public could vote through telephone and SMS voting.
+The jury votes in all shows consisted of a combination of a Lithuanian jury panel and an international jury panel.
+From the second show to the semi-final, the members of the Lithuanian panel were required to come to a consensus in order to assign one set of points, which were added to the international panel results.
+During each show, each member of the international panel assigned points in a descending order with the highest score for their favourite and the lowest score for their least favourite, while the Lithuanian panel assigned a score from 1 to 10 to each artist from the second to the fifth shows and points based on ranking starting from the sixth show.
+In the final, the Lithuanian and international panels voted together, with each member awarding one set of points based on ranking.
+The public could vote through telephone and SMS voting, and the ranking developed by both streams of voting was converted to points from 1-8, 10 and 12 and assigned based on the number of competing artists in the respective show.
 Ties in the elimination shows and the semi-final were decided in favour of the entry that received the most votes from the public, while in the final, a tie would be decided in favour of the entry that was awarded the most points by the jury.